top of page

 Clip Credit; BBC Reputations-King George VI-The Reluctant King (1999)

-In The Honourable Company, we learn that the quietly sinister Sir John Prentice served in northern Russia at the end of the Great War, in what was know as the Allied Intervention.
+In The Honourable Company, we learn that the quietly sinister Sir John Prentice served in northern Russia at the end of the Great War, in what was known as the Allied Intervention.
 Read more about this campaign, and a place called Mudyug Island, thanks to the BBC.

 A BBC World Service radio documentary series, available in podcast, The Red and the White, is highly recommended.